Online consignment shop thredUp takes on The RealReal with launch of Luxe

 The move comes shortly after The RealReal, a top player in the luxury consignment space, announced it had pulled in an additional $50 million in funding from Great Hill Partners, in order to further grow its business, which includes the expansion of its physical footprint in the form of valuation offices where people can meet with experts to consult on the price of their high-end items, like fine jewelry and watches.

 The commission structure thredUp is proposing for Luxe is different from The RealReal’s, which uses a tiered structure where commissions vary based on the type of items being sold, and the dollar amount of net sales.
 For items $1,500 or less, The RealReal offers a 55% commission, for example, while it pays up to 80% on fine watches.
 ThredUp’s overall commission structure is also tiered, but in smaller increments with different prices for women’s and children’s clothing.
-But by the looks of things, most Luxe items should come in around the 80% commision rate.
+But by the looks of things, most Luxe items should come in around the 80% commission rate.

 Also unlike The RealReal, thredUp is focused mainly on apparel, shoes and handbags – Luxe doesn’t currently accept jewelry, sunglasses, formal gowns, or real fur items.
 The new service isn’t processing designer menswear, either.